rust-lang/rust/README.md

 * `-Zmiri-disable-isolation` disables host isolation.
 As a consequence, the program has access to host resources such as environment variables, file systems, and randomness.
-* `-Zmiri-mute-stdout-stderr` silently ignores all writes to stdout and stderr, but reports to the program that it did actually write.
-This is useful when you are not interested in the actual program's messages, but only want to see miri's errors and warnings.
 * `-Zmiri-isolation-error=<action>` configures Miri's response to operations requiring host access while isolation is enabled. `abort`, `hide`, `warn`, and `warn-nobacktrace` are the supported actions.
 The default is to `abort`,